noir-lang/noir/docs/docs/dev_docs/privacy/main.md

 ##### Querying for up-to-date note sibling paths

 To read a private state is to read a note from the note hash tree.
 To read a note is to prove existence of that note in the note hash tree.
 And to prove existence is to re-compute the root of the note hash tree using the leaf value, the leaf index, and the sibling path of that leaf.
-This computed root is then exposed to the world, as a way of saying "This note exists", or more precisely "This note has existed at least since this historic snapshot time".
+This computed root is then exposed to the world, as a way of saying "This note exists", or more precisely "This note has existed at least since this historical snapshot time".

-If an old historic snapshot is used, then that old historic root will be exposed, and this leaks some information about the nature of your transaction: it leaks that your note was created before the snapshot date.
+If an old historical snapshot is used, then that old historical root will be exposed, and this leaks some information about the nature of your transaction: it leaks that your note was created before the snapshot date.
 It shrinks the 'privacy set' of the transaction to a smaller window of time than the entire history of the network.

 So for maximal privacy, it's in a user's best interest to read from the very-latest snapshot of the data tree.